rbturnbull/terrier/README.rst

 If you use this software, please cite the following preprint:

     Robert Turnbull, Neil D. Young, Edoardo Tescari, Lee F. Skerratt, and Tiffany A. Kosch.
 (2025).
 'Terrier: A Deep Learning Repeat Classifier'. `arXiv:2503.09312 <https://arxiv.org/abs/2503.09312>`_.

+`Wytamma Wirth <https://wytamma.com/>`_ set up Terrier as a tool at the `Centre for Pathogen Genomics Portal <https://portal.cpg.unimelb.edu.au/>`_ at the University of Melbourne.

 This command will generate a bibliography for the Terrier project.